jara001/f1tenth-rules/rules_v3.md

     - As long as the object results in the desired LiDAR signature, the object can have any additional aeorodynamic shapes added like fins, wings, etc.
     - The box maybe of any color as long as it is easily perceivable by the LiDARs of the other cars.
 - Tire chemicals (additives) that may influence the track surface are not allowed.
+    - Cleaning liquids are allowed. _TODO: Need to specify._

 ## Competition Area